 Orchid Bungalow

-This place is fantastic.
+Orchid Bungalow is a lovely place to stay.
 It’s right on the river, with the karst forest towering just behind it.

-The owner, Darwin, has a bit of a green thumb and has put a lot of energy into landscaping, so there are beautiful trees, greenery, trickling streams, and flowers everywhere.
+Management has a bit of a green thumb and have put a lot of energy into landscaping, so there are beautiful trees, greenery, trickling streams, and flowers everywhere.

 There are also cold drinks (yes, Bintang!) in the fridge.